 Very few games celebrate culture in the way that Never Alone does.
 There aren't many examples of games made to educate the player on the history and traditions of a rarely represented people.
-This was an approach to games I thought had gone unrealized until I heard about Never Alone.
+This was an approach to games I thought had gone unrealized until now.

 Jumping feels floaty and inexact.
 The distance covered by your jump, for example, never really feels the same.
 I ended up overshooting or just missing ledges multiple times when asked to make a quick jump to get away from danger.
 Again, this isn't really that big an issue for the majority of the game, but the controls just don't adapt that well to the few instances where quick precision platforming is needed.